Paolo Cirio: 2019 - 2020

-In the spring of 2019 with his work Foundations he put forward an aesthetics of contemporary social complexity and the use of flowcharts as an artistic medium for seeing and engaging with such aesthetics.
+In the spring of 2019 with his work Foundations he theorized an aesthetics of contemporary social complexity and the use of flowcharts as an artistic medium for seeing and engaging with such aesthetics.
 He published a monograph of his artworks using flowcharts to work with socio-economic information systems and a separate text book for the project Foundations where he curated a selection of artworks, exhibitions, and publications from the history of conceptual art to identify an ontology of an aesthetics of social complexity.